dgfiloso/microscurid-rust/README.md

 ### Configuration

-Create file `cert.pem` and add the certificate to the same folder as the app binary.
+Create file `ca-cert.pem` and add the certificate to the same folder as the app binary.

 ### Run